-EPM (Ephemeris of Planets and the Moon) include high-precision ephemeris of the Sun, the planets (including Pluto), the Moon, three largest asteroids (Ceres, Pallas, Vesta) and 4 TNO (Eris, Haumea, Makemake, Sedna), as well as lunar libration and TT-TDB.
+EPM (Ephemeris of Planets and the Moon) include high-precision ephemeris of the Sun, the Moon, eight major planets, Pluto, five asteroids (Ceres, Pallas, Vesta, Iris, Bamberga) and 4 TNO (Eris, Haumea, Makemake, Sedna), as well as TT-TDB and Euler angles for lunar physical libration.

-EPM2017 can be found on the FTP server of the IAA RAS, as well as the previous versions of EPM in their respective directories.
 While IAA binary and ASCII formats, originally used for EPM, are still supported, users are encouraged to use the SPK and PCK formats, also known as the SPICE formats.
-The list of provided software to access the EPM ephemeris in SPICE and other formats is given in the User manual.

-IAA RAS provides an interactive web tool for obtaining ephemeris tables according to various versions of ephemerides.
+Interactive web tool for obtaining ephemeris tables according to various EPM versions.